Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

-The combination of the FBR–DVR Hamiltonian with WH-QROM further reduces quantum resource requirements relative to previously proposed approaches (FBR-based or SELECT-SWAP-based).
-Specifically, for the water molecule, loading the high-accuracy PES~\cite{Huang2008} into quantum memory scales as $2^{0.7292 \cdot \eta - 3.2896} ( \log_2 (\frac{1}{\epsilon} ) )^{2.4458} $ in contrast to the $2^\eta$ scaling of SELECT-SWAP QROM, with even more favorable behavior observed for other molecules.
-As shown in Table~\ref{table:WHvsSelectSWAPinfty}, for larger molecular systems the reduction in Toffoli (T-gate) and Clifford counts associated with implementing the multiplexed rotations in block encoding of the DVR PES reaches factors of up to $1770\times$, while simultaneously requiring exponentially fewer qubits as the DVR basis size increases.
-For some PES types though block encoding through multiplexed rotations is not favourable though with WH-QROM.
-For this reason, an alternative algorithm has been proposed in sec.~\ref{sec:be_without_rotations} with results shown in Tables~\ref{tab:M30},\ref{tab:norm_estimates_ch4}.
+Indeed, our method of choice, which combines the FBR–DVR Hamiltonian with WH-QROM reduces quantum resource requirements relative to previously proposed approaches (FBR-based or SELECT-SWAP-based).
+For example, for the water molecule, loading the high-accuracy PES~\cite{Huang2008} into quantum memory scales as $2^{0.7292 \cdot \eta - 3.2896} ( \log_2 (\frac{1}{\epsilon} ) )^{2.4458} $ in contrast to the $2^\eta$ scaling of SELECT-SWAP QROM, with even more favorable behavior observed for other molecules.
+As shown in Table~\ref{table:WHvsSelectSWAPinfty}, for larger molecular systems the reduction in Toffoli (T-gate) and Clifford counts associated with implementing the multiplexed rotations in block-encoding of the DVR PES reaches factors of up to $1770\times$, while simultaneously requiring exponentially fewer qubits as the DVR basis size increases.
+For some PES types though block-encoding through multiplexed rotations is not favourable with WH-QROM.
+For this reason, an alternative algorithm has been proposed in sec.~\ref{sec:be_without_rotations} (canonical operator method) with results shown in Tables~\ref{table:WH_vs_SelectSWAP_QROM},\ref{tab:M30} and in supplementary information.

+Taken together, these results indicate that among the approaches studied, the combination of WH-QROM with the FBR–DVR Hamiltonian provides the most resource-efficient strategy for quantum simulation of rovibrational Hamiltonians, both when block-encoding is implemented with multiplexed-rotations for representing Hamiltonian matrix elements or through the canonical operator method.